aster-hu/blog/about.md

 **Aloha!**

-My name is Aster.
-As a person working at the bank, I do not have Computer Science background but I'm eager to learn and thrive.
+I'm a senior analyst working at the bank in Toronto, Ontario.
+My job focus in data management; I write code for my work, but mostly for fun.
+As you can see, I do not have a Computer Science degree, but I believe anyone who has the eager to learn can thrive in programming.

-In here, I will be sharing my programming thoughts and experience as a non-developer.
+This is my personal blog and I will be sharing my programming thoughts and experience as a non-developer in here.

 Thanks for reading!